Human rights in Chile: Persons with disabilities

 The law prohibits discrimination against persons with physical and mental disabilities, but such persons suffered forms of de facto discrimination.
 The law mandates access to buildings for persons with disabilities, but a Ministry of Housing and Urban Planning study based on a 2002-03 census showed that 70 percent of the buildings in the country designated as public or multiuse failed to meet that standard.
 An improved public transportation system in Santiago provided wheelchair access on major "trunk" routes.
 Some local "feeder" routes also provided low-rise buses with access ramps.
 Subway lines in the Santiago metropolitan area provided limited access for persons with disabilities.
 Public transport outside of Santiago was problematic.

 In April 2005, the government released its First National Study of Disability, which revealed that twice as many persons with disabilities were in the lower socioeconomic brackets as in the middle and upper brackets.
 Approximately 100,000 persons with disabilities under the age of 27 did not receive any special care or education.

 Indigenous people

 The 2002 census recorded approximately 692,000 self-identified persons of indigenous origin (5 percent of the total population).
 The law gives indigenous people a voice in decisions affecting their lands, cultures, and traditions and provides for bilingual education in schools with indigenous populations.
 Approximately one-half the self-identified indigenous population remained separated from the rest of society.
 Indigenous people also experienced some societal discrimination and reported incidents in which they were attacked and harassed.
 In 2011, the Inter-American Commission charged the Chilean government with racism for using the country's Anti-Terrorist Law against the Mapuche indigenous people.

 LGBT rights

-Lesbian, gay, bisexual, and transgender (LGBT) persons in Chile may face legal challenges not experienced by non-LGBT residents.
-Homosexuality was a crime until recently.
-Since 1998, both male and female same-sex sexual activity is legal in Chile.
-Since April 2015, same-sex couples have been eligible for civil unions but not same-sex marriage.
+Since 1998, both male and female same-sex sexual activity have been legal in Chile.
+Same-sex marriage has been available for homosexual couples as of 2022.

-Police abuse in Chile is a main issue for the gay community.
-Numerous cases of police abuse cannot be reported since it would be pointless report negative situations to the same institution.
+However, police abuse in Chile remains an issue for the LGBT community.